OCA/product-variant/sale_order_variant_mgmt/README.rst

 Installation
 ============

-This module requires the module web_widget_x2many_2d_matrix, which is located at OCA/web repository.
+This module requires the module `web_widget_x2many_2d_matrix`, which is located at OCA/web repository, and `onchange_helper`, which is located at OCA/server-tools.

 Configuration
 =============